Carlton Junior and Infant School

 Early years foundation stage

 In the Early Years Foundation Stage children learn best when they experience learning first hand, through meaningful interactions with others, through physical activity and through play.
-Our Early Years practice is based on on-going observation and assessment of the children and their interests.
+Our teaching is adaptive and is based on on-going observation and assessment of the children and their interests.
 We believe the best outcomes for children’s learning occur from either child-initiated play, actively supported by adults or focused learning, with adults guiding the learning through playful, rich and experiential activities.

 Our Long Term Planning in EYFS is informed by the following documents: